 Sub-paragraph 6(1) of Schedule 1 to the Northern Ireland (Sentences) Act 1998 requires me, as Chairman of the Sentence Review Commissioners, to make a report to you, as soon as practicable after the end of the financial year, on the performance of the Sentence Review Commissioners' functions during the year.
-Annual Reports have accordingly been forwarded to you and your predecessors every year since the first in 1998/99.
+Annual Reports have accordingly been forwarded to you and your predecessors every year since the first in 1998/1999.

-This, the fifteenth report, covers the year ending 31 March 2013.
+This, the sixteenth report, covers the year ending 31 March 2014.
 The layout and, generally, the content of this Report follow the line adopted in last year's report.
 It should be noted that all our previous Reports are readily available on the Commissioners website: www.sentencereview.org.uk.

-Chapter One summarises the background to the Commissioners' role and Chapter Two describes some issues that were addressed during the year including policy reviews, issues relating to the quality of Damaging Information provided.
+Chapter One summarises the background to the Commissioners' role and Chapter Two describes some issues that were addressed during the year including policy reviews, and the privacy of hearings.
 Chapter Three gives details of the caseload processed throughout the year and Chapter Four deals with staff and resources.